Okay, okay…. a feline version of Paleo.

 Then I add a little bit of purified water to it all, and take a large spoon and blend it all into a slurry in each big mixing bowl that I then (once well blended) portion into a bunch of small deli containers that I quickly transfer to the freezer.
 When I start running low on his food, then I take one of these out and put it in the fridge for 1 to 2 days two thaw out.

 When it comes to actually feeding him I often add just a little extra fat (usually pastured pork fat or Cultured ghee, which I add warmed/melted and mixed into what I’ve dished out, or a little emu oil).
 I find this keeps him more satisfied for a longer period of time and gives his coat an amazing glow.
 I stir it all this up in his dish.
 By this point he’s usually almost fainting with anticipation as he warms both my ankles in a frantic figure-8 fashion.

 I feed him a little over a sizeable tablespoon of this mixture per meal, 2 times a day.
 He would absolutely love to have more than I give him, but I am mindful of the health and longevity benefits of caloric restriction (even if he’s not) and I plan to have him around for a long, long time.

-Opus wants you to check out my online subscription based nutritional education program called Primal Restoration™.
-Save 10% by becoming a yearly member!
+Opus wants you to check out my online nutritional certification course called Primal Restoration™.
 Click here for details.